IIIF/api/source/presentation/4.0/index.md

 * Each Annotation is painted into the Scene at a different point via Point Selectors.
 * The second Annotation represents a pawn game piece that is tipped over, and Transforms are used to achieve this.
 RotateTransform is used to tip the pawn over and TranslateTransform is used to align the bottom of the pawn with the coordinate origin's XY plane.
 * The third Annotation represents a queen game piece that is scaled to be larger than the pawns using ScaleTransform.
+* The fourth Annotation represents an Image-Based Light where an environment map texture image is used to simulate omnidirectional real-world light on the chess game pieces.
 * The [`exclude`][prezi-40-model-exclude] property instructs clients not to import or render any external audio or light content present in the Content Resource for the queen game piece.
 * The [`interactionMode`][prezi-40-model-interactionMode] property instructs clients that, if possible, user interactions relating to orbiting the scene should be restricted to a hemisphere.
 {: .note}